 8. The words of Jesus are in bold print

-9. Scripture cross-references are noted in line with the text
+9. Scripture cross-references and short alternative renderings are noted in line with the text

-10. There is little punctuation used in the main body of the scripture-commentary text
+10. As both the Hebrew and the Greek texts were originally written without punctuation, there is little punctuation used in the main body of the scripture-commentary text

-11. Brackets [ ] indicate alternate rendering or short commentary
+11. Brackets [ ] indicate translator supplement, alternate rendering, or short commentary

 12. Longer commentary is in footnotes